josephpiercevincent/josephpiercevincent.github.io/index.md

 ## Support or Contact

-Any questions or confusion can be redirected to josephvincentaps@gmail.com .
+If you need to get ahold of me for any reason whatsovever, you can send an email my way at Josephvincentaps@gmail.com .
 I'll do my best to get back to you promptly.